tannerbergseng/TicTacToe-revised-/README.md

 # TicTacToe-revised-
-A revised version of the Tic-Tac-Toe game for The Tech Academy, as edited by Holden Weiss and Tanner Bergseng
+A revised version of the Tic-Tac-Toe game for The Tech Academy, as edited by Holden Wiese and Tanner Bergseng